Quantum vorticity: a not so effective field theory: More quantum fluids

 where $\tilde{F}$ is defined in full analogy to~\eqref{eq_Ftilde}.
 Invariance under the charges~\eqref{eq_charge_pre_2} further implies that the dispersion relation ~\eqref{eq_vorton_disp_3d} is also satisfied by infinitely many degenerate ``bound-states'', one for each number of vortons $n> 1$.
 The particles forming such bound state have completely overlapping wave-functions (in the continuum).
 The existence of these gapless states is associated to the spontaneous breaking of the symmetry.

 Because of the equivalence of the Hamiltonians between the Clebsch and the comoving formulation, the vorton states~\eqref{eq_vorton_disp_3d} are the only light states of the incompressible fluid also in the comoving formulation.
 We did not study that case in detail, but we expect that the comoving three-dimensional fluid admits a unique ground state as in two dimensions,\footnote{This is motivated by the discussion in \cite{Endlich:2010hf}, where it was argued that a mechanism analogous to Coleman's theorem forbids symmetry breaking in the quantum formulation of the comoving fluid.} and that the vortons are again infinitely degenerate.
+Note, however, that the symmetry group $SDiff(\mathcal{M}_\phi)$ of the comoving fluid in three dimensions is larger than in two, and we do not know how to construct a discretized lattice model that preserves this group, or a suitable deformation of it.